KarpovichAlexandr220174/Laboratory-2.Karpovich/README.md

     size(): returns the number of elements in the queue. iterator(): returns an iterator over the elements in the queue in proper sequence.

-The classes throw an NoSuchElementException if dequeue() or peek() is called on an empty queue.
+The classes throw a NoSuchElementException if dequeue() or peek() is called on an empty queue.